 Exemption under Section 54 is available on long-term capital gains on sale of a house property.
 Exemption under Section 54F is available on sale of any asset other than a house property.

 If you have not been able to invest your capital gains until the date of filing of return (usually 31st July) of the financial year in which you have sold your property, you are allowed to deposit your gains in a PSU bank or other banks as per the Capital Gains Account Scheme, 1988.
-And in your return claim this as an exemption from your capital gains; you don’t have to pay tax on it.
+In your return claim, this will show as an exemption from your capital gains; you do not have to pay tax on it.

 when a capital gain from sale of the first property is reinvested into specific bonds: